Taking control: Why the Personal Data Protection Bill is a game changer

 Why this Bill matters to you and me:

 You will have control over your data once this Bill is passed and becomes a law.
-A person, including an ordinary person would have complete command over his data and this would in turn prohibit companied from mis-using the data of an individual.
+A person, including an ordinary person, would have complete command over his data and this would, in turn, prohibit companies from misusing the data of an individual.

 The Bill acts as a safeguard against the breach of privacy of individuals and any entity would have to share the purpose for which the data is being used.
 The Bill also gives the individual the right to take action against the misuse of their personal data.

-This would lead a great deal of transparency as the user will have complete control over the data.
+This would lead to a great deal of transparency as the user will have complete control over the data.
 These strict clauses would only ensure that companies do not play around with your data and this would reduce the malpractices to a great extent.

 Speaking further about privacy, the draft Bill had said that the data principal shall have the right to be forgotten.
 This essentially means that the data principal shall have the right to restrict or prevent continuing disclosure of personal data by a data fiduciary related to the data principal where such disclosure: